 18. Extra throw pillows that always end up on the floor

-19. Single socks without a match or holey socks
+19. Single socks without a match or socks with holes in them

 This is pretty obvious.
 If it’s worn out or doesn’t have a match, get rid of it!